 As was mentioned earlier in this article, PLA is in fact a biodegradable filament, but others include twoBEars’ bioFila line and Biome3D, by Biome Bioplastics.

 Regardless of their primary reason for existing, biodegradable 3D printer filament types often produce items of sound physical quality.
 Use them any time you don’t have specific requirements for strength, flexibility, or endurance.
 And if you really want to take advantage of the guilt-free printing biodegradable filaments offer, try using them in projects which require prototyping.

-With so many strong, flexible, and durable 3D printer filament types available, structural and mechanical projects are everywhere, it seems.
-Enter conductive 3D printer filaments.
+With so many strong, flexible, and durable types of 3D printer filament available, structural and mechanical projects are everywhere, it seems.
+Enter conductive 3D printer filaments — filament that does as its name implies: conduct electricity.
 Time for electrical and computer engineers to join the fun!

 With the addition of conductive carbon particulates to PLA or ABS, it’s easy to realize dreams of printing low-voltage electronic circuits.
 Just couple a conductive 3D printer filament with an ordinary PLA or ABS in a dual-extrusion machine.

 Even though this 3D printer filament type only supports low-voltage circuitry, the sky’s the limit with customized electronics projects.
 If you’re experimenting, try coupling a circuit board with LEDs, sensors, or even a Raspberry Pi!
 If you’re looking for something a little more specific, popular ideas include gaming controllers, digital keyboards, and trackpads.

 Glow-in-the-dark 3D printer filament – pretty self-explanatory.
 Leave your print in the light for a while, then flick the switch and behold that eerie green glow.